pjcalvo/locust-influxdb-listener/example/README.md

 # locust-influxdb-boilerplate

 LocustIO base project with a custom influxDB listener.
+This package requires that Locust v1.5.0 or greater.

 ## Instructions